sijigs92/assignment5/README.md

 # Assignment5
 Artificial Neural Network
-Neural Networks are a machine learning framework that attempts to mimic the learning pattern of natural biological neural networks.
-Biological neural networks have interconnected neurons with dendrites that receive inputs, then based on these inputs they produce an output signal through an axon to another neuron.
-We will try to mimic this process through the use of Artificial Neural Networks (ANN), which we will just refer to as neural networks.
-The process of creating a neural network begins with the most basic form, a single perceptron.
+A machine learning framework called Neural Networks makes an effort to emulate the way that natural biological neural networks learn.
+Interconnected neurons with dendrites that accept inputs make up biological neural networks.
+These dendrites then use the inputs to generate an output signal that is sent to another neuron via an axon.
+Artificial Neural Networks (ANN), which we shall simply call neural networks, will be used to attempt to replicate this process.
+The simplest type of neural networks, a single perceptron, is the starting point for the process.

 # Getting Started
-These instructions will help you get this project up and running on your local machine.
-It is preferred that you have basic programming knowledge (preferably in Python).
-See the deployment section below for instructions on how to deploy the project on a live system.
+You can start this project on your local computer by following these instructions.
+Having a basic understanding of programming, ideally in Python, is preferred.
+To learn how to install the project on a live system, refer to the deployment section below.

 # Prerequisites
 What things do you need to install the software and how to install them